sarusso/Reyns/README.md

 * `persistent_opt`: if enabled, all the data in /opt inside the serviceis made persistent on the host filesystem (if data is already present, it is preserved).
 * `persistent_log`: if enabled, all the data in /var/log inside the service is made persistent on the host filesystem (if data is already present, it is preserved).
 * `publish_ports`: if set to true, publish the ports on the host according to the EXPOSE instruction in the Dockerfile (note: you can also use the "#UDPEXPOSE" command in the Dockerfile to expose and publish UPD ports).
-* `linked`: linking enabled or not (according to the project's run.conf, see later).
+* `linked`: linking enabled or not (according to the conf file being used, see later).
 * `seed_command`: specify here a custom seed comamnd to execute at the service startup.
 The default is 'supervisord'.
 * `safemode`: if enabled services prestartup scripts will not be executed.
 See the "Logging and debugging" section for more info.
 * `interactive`: provides you an interactive shell.
 See the "Logging and debugging" section for more info.